-4. Turning Around an Existing School
+2. Improving the Academic Performance of an Existing School with Substandard Performance a.

-a.
 Pursuant to C.G.S. § 10-66bb(c)(3)(B), an applicant may be considered for this preference if the proposed school's primary purpose is to improve the academic performance of an existing school that has consistently demonstrated substandard academic performance, as determined by the Commissioner.
 Please indicate the school that you intend to turn around and describe your discussions to date, if any, with the local school district.
 In deciding whether to award this preference, the SBE will consider your response as well as all applicable sections of the application.